mpancia/fresh_blt/README.md

 ### Data Export

-Export BLT data to JSON or CSV formats with improved structure:
+Export .blt data to JSON or CSV formats with improved structure:

 ```bash
 # Export to JSON (comprehensive format with summary)